ottebokma/Sudoku/assault_plan.md

 Therefore, header files *always* must have include guards.

 Do internal headers also need include guards?
-Well, no, because internal headers are only ever going to be includes by the source files that implement the functions in the header file.
+Well, no, because internal headers are only ever going to be included by the source files that implement the functions in the header file.
 If programs or functions elsewhere need those functions too, they should include the header file, not the internal header file.
 Therefore, internal header files do not run the risk of being included